-Service organizations are entities to which you have outsourced accounting functions.
+Service organizations are other governmental entities, organizations, or companies that provide services to you, as the user City, relevant to your internal controls over financial reporting.
 Service organizations process transactions reflected in your City's financial statements, and therefore fall within the scope of our audit.
 While service organizations are responsible for establishing and maintaining their internal control, you are responsible for being aware of the service organizations your City uses, and for establishing controls to monitor the service organization's performance.
 Because the complexity of service organization transaction processing can vary considerably, your monitoring activities can vary accordingly.

 When transaction processing is complex and the volume of transactions is relatively high, obtaining and reviewing a service organization auditor's Independent Service Auditor's Report on Management's Description of a Service Organization's System and the Suitability of the Design and Operating Effectiveness of Controls Report (Type 2 Service Organization Control Report (SOC 1)) may be the most effective method of meeting your responsibility to monitor a service organization, and may also be the only efficient means by which we can obtain sufficient evidence regarding their internal controls.
-AT

-Section 801, Reporting on Controls at a Service Organization (SSAE No. 16) discusses the aforementioned report.
-(In some circumstances, we can accept a suitably-designed agreed-upon procedures report (AUP) in lieu of a SSAE No. 16 report.)
-Our staff can discuss SSAE No. 16 and possible monitoring controls you might use with you.
+AT Section 801, Reporting on Controls at a Service Organization for service organization reports dated prior to May 1, 2017 and AT-C Section 320, Reporting on an Examination of Controls at a Service Organization Relevant to User Entities' Internal Control Over Financial Reporting for service organization reports dated on or after May 1, 2017 discuss the aforementioned report.
+(In some circumstances, we can accept a suitably-designed agreed-upon procedures report (AUP) in lieu of a SOC 1 report.)

-You are responsible for informing our staff of the service organizations your government uses, and for monitoring these service organizations' performance.
+You are responsible for informing our staff of the service organizations your City uses, and for monitoring these service organizations' performance.